maoyeedy/Scoop/README.md

 How do I install these manifests?
 ---------------------------------

-To add this bucket, run `scoop bucket add maoyeedy_scoop https://github.com/maoyeedy/scoop`.
+To add this bucket, run `scoop bucket add maoyeedy_scoop-yeedy https://github.com/maoyeedy/scoop-yeedy`.
 To install, do `scoop install <manifest>`.